 The remixed music, while good, also annoyingly changes the structures of the iconic songs with no option to select the original.
 If you are a saddo freak like me who likes to time doing cool things to the tunes, then it's more than a little shit.
 Aside from that, it is without a doubt an incredible achievement.
 Sega came under heavy fire from fans when they issued a cease and desist to Bomber Games.
 Many felt that both companies could have worked together to bring the game further afield to fans in an official status, but were being unreasonably brutal to what was a lovingly made tribute.
 The game is nevertheless, still widely available on the internet, and is well worth checking out.

 So who wins the battle then?

-All I can do is give my humble opinion on the subject and for me I actually consider the Final Fight arcade game and Streets Of Rage 2 on equal footing in terms of sheer quality with Final Fight having just that slight edge.
-This is simply due to the fact that innovation and originality play a big part for me and Final Fight not only came first but it invented most of the features seen in pretty much all future games of this sort, including the Streets Of Rage series.
+All I can do is give my humble opinion on the subject, and for me, I actually consider the Final Fight arcade game to be the greatest scrolling beat 'em up ever made.
+This is simply due to the fact that originality plays a big part for me, and Final Fight not only came first, but it, invented most of the features seen in pretty much all future games of this sort - including the Streets Of Rage series.

-That's not to say I don't love Streets of Rage becasue I do (Oh I do!) so here's a breakdown of all the games against each other in my modest opinion -
+That's not to say I don't love Streets of Rage becasue I do (oh I do!), so here's a breakdown of all the games against each other, in my modest opinion -

 Final Fight arcade > Streets Of Rage 1 & 3 >= Streets of Rage 2

 - The king daddy of the heap.
 It's game changing Innovation just makes it top of the pile becasue no matter how you look at it, everything else which came after is just a clone of the Final Fight formula.